WebAssembly/spec/proposals/gc/MVP.md

 #### Runtime Types

-* Runtime types (RTTs) are explicit values representing concrete types at runtime; a value of type `rtt <typeidx>` is a dynamic representative of the static type `<typeidx>`.
+* Runtime types (RTTs) are values representing concrete types at runtime.
+In the MVP, *canonical* RTTs are implicitly created by all instructions depending on runtime type information (recognisable by the suffix `_canon` in their mnemonics).
+In future versions, RTTs may become explicit values, and non-canonical versions of these instructions will be introduced.

-* All RTTs are explicitly created and all operations involving dynamic type information (like casts) operate on explicit RTT operands.
-This allows maximum flexibility and custom choices wrt which RTTs to represent a source type.

 * An RTT value r1 is *equal* to another RTT value r2 iff they both represent the same static type.